Welcome to

 Time displayed is Flowtime.

 Flow Research has been covering vortex flowmeters since our first study in 2001.
-Our upcoming report, The World Market for Vortex Flowmeters, 7th Edition, shows that this useful and affordable meter is still strong and continuing to experience steady market growth.
+Our current report, The World Market for Vortex Flowmeters, 7th Edition, shows that this useful and affordable meter is still strong and continuing to experience steady market growth.

 A picture containing sky, grass, outdoor, tree